exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 GET {base_path}/actual_lect
 ```

-Returns the LECT that is agreed by validators supermajority now, if such
+Returns the LECT that is agreed upon by the  supermajority of validators now, if such
 exists.
 Otherwise, returns `null`.

 #### Parameters